Sitecore-Hackathon/2023-Team-Horizon-2023/src/Project/horizon/README.md

 ## How to run this project locally

-TODO
+Navigate to the root of the project, then run the npm install command

+After all packages have been installed successfull, run the npm start commands below.

 ### `npm install and npm start`

-Navigate to the root of the project, then run the npm install command

-After all packages have been installed successfull, run the npm start command.